lyndondrake/oxford-oath/oxford-oath.md

 We observe that AI can offer pathways towards or away from knowledge of reality.
 We believe that design choices around data and algorithms involve implicit and explicit moral and ethical decisions, noting especially the issues of truthfulness and transparency.

+We recognise a responsibility to sustain and care for the natural world, and to avoid forms of development that impose reckless or irreversible harm.

 We regret the ways AI has been used to erode attention, confuse understanding of reality, misuse data, displace dignified work, and contribute to new burdens in societies and the natural world.

 We recognise that work on AI techniques, systems, and products requires the ongoing exercise of judgement for technical choices made amid uncertainty, with limited information and agency.
 It also requires judgement about how we present to others the choices we make, and the impact of those choices on the nature, imperfections, biases, influences, and limits of AI systems.
 Our judgements in these matters have consequences for humanity, and we commit to giving serious attention to the moral reasoning these judgements require.